 Why is the 120mm one better?
 Can’t say that 100 mm is worse than 120 mm, as the latter one gives you more travel when riding on tarmac.
 Suntor isn’t the best suspension manufacturer but we must keep in mind that good forks start at $500 and our aim is to find the right balance between price and quality.

 It has 9 gears thanks to Shimano Acera M3000 derailleur.
 It means one ring at the front and 9 on the rear.
 And that’s just enough.
 I wrote above why it is good.
-It is something to look for the right best mountain bike under $1,000.

 The Line weighs around 30 lbs.